• Messages

 Verify the deployment

-Verify end to end from Anthropic's side: use https://<route>.<your-tunnel-domain>/<path> (where <path> is whatever the upstream serves at) in a Managed Agent session or a Messages API request.
+Verify end to end from Anthropic's side: use https://<route>.<your-tunnel-domain>/<path> in a Managed Agent session or a Messages API request, where <route> is a key from gateway.config.routes and <path> is whatever the upstream MCP server serves at.
+With the sample MCP server, that's https://echo.<your-tunnel-domain>/mcp.
 See Use the tunneled MCP servers for the request shapes.

 If that fails, check the pod logs (kubectl -n mcp-tunnel logs deploy/mcp-tunnel -c mcp-proxy and -c cloudflared) and consult Troubleshooting.